 - Clearance from all Third Parties – Those that are responsible for all your utility services like Etisalat, Dewa, office rentals and so on.

 - Company Assets – Sell or transfer the company assets.
 Show proof of sale or transfer to the auditing firm doing the Liquidator`s report.

 Read More: How to Liquidate a Company in DIFC ?

-Completion of Notice period.
+Completion of the Notice period.

 - Once the notice period is over the liquidator can prepare the Liquidation Report.

-- The documents submitted to company’s registrar.
+- The documents were submitted to the company’s registrar.

 - The registrar will review all information and if all is in order issue the License Cancellation Certificate / Certificate of De-registration.

-No matter what type of company liquidation procedure in UAE is being opted for, the main thing is that this Company must add the term in liquidation to its trade name.
+No matter what type of liquidation procedure in UAE is being opted for, the main thing is that this Company must add the term in liquidation to its trade name.
 Call Farahat & Co. for further detail.